He-JYang/AI_dual-column_search/README.md

 # English Edition

+## Introduction

+With the rapid emergence of large language models and the proliferation of search engines, how to obtain information quickly, efficiently, and comprehensively has become a question worth serious consideration.

+Rather than debating whether traditional search engines are more useful or AI large models provide more accurate answers, this plugin is designed to help you view search engine results and responses from multiple large models at the same time.

+For complex questions, a single query can simultaneously retrieve answers from **Bing**, **Google**, **ChatGPT**, **Gemini**, **Qwen**, and **Kimi**.

+For simple questions, a single page enables fast, side-by-side browsing of **Bing** and **Kimi** results in a dual-column layout.

 ## Quick Start

 **Clone or download the project, then double-click `ai_search_dual_panel.html` to experience simultaneous access to Bing and Kimi.**